-- 5. Does your medical school or its primary affiliated hospital have accessible educational materials for patients about environmental health exposures? - 2 Yes, all affiliated hospitals have accessible educational materials for patients. - 1 Some affiliated hospitals have accessible educational materials for patients. - 0 No affiliated medical centers have accessible educational materials for patients.
+- 5. Does your medical school or its primary affiliated hospital have accessible educational materials for patients about environmental health exposures? - 2 Yes, all affiliated hospitals have accessible educational materials for patients. - 1 Some affiliated hospitals have accessible educational materials for patients.

-Score explanation: No affiliated medical centers have these materials available for patients.
+0 No affiliated medical centers have accessible educational materials for patients.